openebs-archive/e2e-tests/experiments/functional/jiva-volume-resize/README.md

 - K8s nodes should be ready.
 - K8s nodes should have ubuntu 18.04 installed.
-- Application should be deployed using 'openebs jiva default' storage class.
+- Application should be deployed using 'jiva storage engine'.

 ## Exit-Criteria